google/csv-to-firestore/README.md

 3. Run: `terraform init` from the terraform directory
 4. Run: `terraform plan -var-file="example.tfvars"` to see the planned changes
 5. Run: `terraform apply -var-file="example.tfvars"` to deploy the Cloud Function and set up the workflow.
+6. (optional) If you want to maintain your Terraform state on GCP instead of locally; navigate to the backend.tf file and uncomment the resource.
+Fill in the bucket name "resource.google_storage_bucket.backend" and run terraform init to sync terraform with GCS rather than local state saving and recovery.

 #### Guided tutorial for deployment
 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/google/csv-to-firestore&cloudshell_image=gcr.io%2Fgraphite-cloud-shell-images%2Fterraform%3Alatest&cloudshell_git_branch=main&cloudshell_open_in_editor=example.tfvars&cloudshell_workspace=terraform%2F&cloudshell_tutorial=tutorial.md&ephemeral=true)